 Injuries: population surveys

 Population based information on injury trends and variation among adults, by age and gender, is available from the Scottish Health Survey (SHeS).
-Trend information on injuries in Scotland is also available from the Health Education Population Survey from 1996 to 2004.
+Trend information on injuries in Scotland is also available from the Health Education Population Survey from 1996 to 2007.
+(Note that the Health Education Population Survey was replaced by the Knowledge, Attitude and Motivation (KAM) module in the SHeS survey from 2008 to 2011.
+The KAM module, however, will not be extended to future surveys).

-- In 2009, the highest accident rates in men and women were in the youngest (16-24 years) and oldest age groups (75 years and over) (Chart 2 (view chart) ).
+- In 2009 and 2011 combined, the highest accident rates in men and women were in the youngest (16-24 years) and oldest age groups (75 years and over) (Chart 2 (view chart) ).
+NB No data on accidents collected for the 2010 Scottish Health Survey.

-- The decrease in the accident rate among men since 1995 has been driven by the drop in accident rate amongst men age 16-35 (Scottish Health Survey 2009).
+- The decrease in the accident rate among men since 1995 has been driven by the drop in accident rate amongst men age 16-34 (Scottish Health Survey 2011, Supplementary Tables, Table 11).

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.